Datta-Das transistor for atomtronic circuits using artificial gauge fields: Introduction

 \section{Introduction}

 Atomtronics encompasses devices with ultracold neutral atoms as the carriers instead of electrons or holes in standard electronics.
 Unlike electronic devices where only the charge of the carriers bears information in the form of electric current and voltage, atomtronic devices store and manipulate information in internal as well as external states of the atom (see \cite{amico2021roadmap} for a recent review).
 This capability leads to new devices and sensors based on quantum coherence or entanglement that have no analogues in electronics.
 Employing state-of-the-art cooling techniques and modern fabrication technologies, it is now possible to produce, guide and manipulate ultracold gasses in dedicated circuits.
 Examples of such atomtronic devices include: lensing \cite{Sourabh2021MWLensing}, curved guiding beyond adiabatic regime \cite{PhysRevLett.124.250403}, batteries with chemical potential as a source for neutral currents \cite{Caliga2017AtomtronicBattery}, capacitors \cite{lee2013analogs}, switches and quantized supercurrents \cite{Ramanathan2011ToroidalBEC, Wright2013SuperfluidAtomCitcuit,Mossman2019OnewaySwitch}, transistors using triple well potential \cite{Caliga2016TransistorTrippleWell}, and Josephson junctions \cite{luick2020ideal,kwon2020strongly}.
+Combining these devices, neutral-atom-based quantum networks can be constructed with applications envisioned in quantum technologies such as simulations and sensing \cite{amico2021roadmap}.